 Some items that are available at Base Camp may not be available on the trail.

 We do our best to accommodate dietary restrictions.
 Most meals can be modified for special requests and food allergies.
+However, there will be limited options for Vegan diets on the trail.
 Please make sure to let us know ahead of time, because once we're in the backcountry we can't make adjustments.

 You will be traveling by private ground transportation throughout your trip.
 Our bus driver is Icelandic and speaks English fluently.
 His/her role is also to be a guide and answer all the questions you may have about Iceland.

 You will be staying in shared dorm style rooms before and after the trek at a local family owned Base Camp.
 During the trek you will be staying in shared tents.